eweitnauer/Dissertation-PATHS-Model/description.md

 ## Results

 We ran the algorithm on 14 different PBPs, which were all solvebale by the algorithm in principle.
 Each PBP consists of 16 scenes that are devided into four groups of four scenes, such that scenes within a group are in average more similar to each other than scenes  between groups.
 During learning, the scenes were shown two at a time to the algorithm in a one of eight different orders.

-TEXT & PICS FROM PREVIOUS PAPER.
+% In this experiment, we analyze the effects of within-category and between-category comparisons of similar and dissimilar PBP scenes.
+Participants are presented with a sequence of screens, where on each screen exactly two of the PBP scenes are visible while all other scenes are covered.
+Their task is to derive the concept the scenes on the left belong to and the concept the scenes on the right belong to.
+We vary the order in which the scenes are shown and which scenes are shown together.
+This allows us to a) manipulate the \emph{within similarity}, which is the average similarity of scenes from one category that are shown together, b) manipulate the \emph{between similarity}, which is the average similarity of scenes from different categories that are shown together, and finally c) promote either within- or between-category comparisons by showing the scenes using one of two \emph{presentation schedules}.

+% In the first presentation schedule, the \emph{blocking} schedule, scenes that are shown simultaneously are taken from the same category (AA-BB-AA-BB-AA-BB-AA-BB).
+In the second, the \emph{interleaved} schedule, simultaneously show scenes are taken from different categories (AB-AB-AB-AB-AB-AB-AB-AB).
+See Figure~\ref{fig:time_lapse} for a graphical explanation.
+In this design, the blocked condition facilitates within-category comparisons, while between-category comparisons can still be made across successive scene pairs, but involve higher memory demands.
+Analogously, the interleaved condition enhances between-category comparisons but still allows for within-category comparison across successive scene pairs.

+% We are using 22 PBPs, each with 20 scenes organized in five groups of four similar scenes.
+Scenes across different groups are relatively dissimilar to each other.
+We use 16 scenes from four of the five groups as training scenes, which allowed for the highest contrast in the similarity of close scenes between the different conditions (see Figure~\ref{fig:exp2-pbp-layout}).
+The remaining four scenes of each problem were used as test scenes together with two randomly selected training scenes.

+% \subsection{Design}

+% We used a 2 $\times$ 2 $\times$ 2 factorial design.
+The study condition \emph{presentation schedule}$\,\in\,$\{\emph{blocked}, \emph{interleaved}\} $\times$ \emph{within-category similarity}$\,\in\,$\{\emph{similar}, \emph{dissimilar}\} $\times$ \emph{between-category similarity}$\,\in\,$\{\emph{similar}, \emph{dissimilar}\} was randomly chosen for each problem in a within-subject manner and was balanced for each subject.

+% \subsection{Procedure}

+% The participants were first presented with a short introduction to the domain of PBPs and how they work, together with a solved example problem.
+They then had to solve a series of 22 PBPs presented in an order which was designed to minimize context effects between consecutive problems.
+For each problem, the participants were presented a sequence of scene pairs through which they could cycle in their own pace and as often as they wanted.
+This is essential to enable reinterpreting old scenes in the light of a new solution hypothesis \cite{finks1989reinterpreting}.
+Which scenes were paired was determined by the presentation schedule and the two similarity conditions, see Figures~\ref{fig:exp2-pbp-layout} and~\ref{fig:time_lapse} for details.
+When the participants had seen all scenes at least once, a button appeared on the screen that gave them the option to finish the training for the current problem whenever they liked.
+The button took them to a page where they had to classify six test scenes, one at a time, as belonging to the left or the right category.
+The participants were then prompted to type in a free text description of what defined both concepts.
+After submitting their solution and before continuing with the next problem, they were shown the current problem with all scenes at once and its correct solution.
+The original experiment is available online at \url{http://goo.gl/0TrVtB}

 For each of those eight conditions, the algorithm was run 100 times.

 Figure with results.